 These are paid events designed to motivate and train agents on how Equis Financial Inc. works, and profile successful agents who followed Equis’s system.

 Step 4: Studying To Sell

-After submitting contracting, you’ll spend much of your time preparing to sell face-to-face to your prospects.
+After submitting contracting, you’ll spend much of your time preparing to sell face-to-face or virtually to your prospects.